noahbenson/Air.jl/README.md

 ### Plans

+Note that most of the basic plans have already been implementted, but are currently undergoing testing.

+* Completed plans
+  * None
+* Plans that are implemented but requiier testing
   * Persistent data structures:
     * `PArray`, a persistent array type that mimics Julia's native `Array`
-    * (This isn't finished, but see the `PVec` type for simple immutable 1D vectors with O(log n) insert/delete/append.)
     * `PDict`, a persistent dictionary type that mimics Julia's native `Dict`
-    * (**This is implemented!
-I'm still working on performance for insert and delete operations, but The `PDict` type supports lookup with comparable speed to Julia's native `Dict` type.**)
     * `PSet`, a persistent set type.
-    * (**This is also working!
-See the `PSet` type.**)
-  * `LDict`, a persistent lazy dictionary type
+    * `LazyDict`, a persistent lazy dictionary type.
   * Multi-threading utilities, inspired by Clojure
-  * Thread-safe `Delay` and `Promise` types
+    * Thread-safe `Delay` and `Promise` types.
+    * Thread-local `Var` type.
-  * A `TransactionalRef` type that operates with a `@sync` macro to ensure that all updates to references within a synchronized block are performed atomically
+    * A `Volatile` type that operates with the `@tx` macro to ensure that all updates to references within a synchronized block are performed atomically.
-  * An `Agent` type for sending asynchronous jobs to independent threads which also respects the atomic requirements of synchronized blocks
+    * An `Actor` type for sending asynchronous jobs to independent threads which also respects the atomic requirements of transactional `tx` blocks.
+    * A `Source` type for safely reading from inputs such as sockets or files while respecting the syncronization of transactional `tx` blocks.
+* Plans that are not yet implemented
+  * **Persistent Data Structures.** Tool for defining data structures that support lazy reification.
+  * Trransient types
+    * `PDict` should be O(1)-time convertable into the transient `TDict` type that can be updated without copying memory and that can be converted into a persistent equivalent very quickly.
+    * `PArray` and `TArray` should have a similar relationship.
+  * `ChannelSourceKernel` type that creates a source kernel that pops values from a channel.
+  * Better query/build/update API tools?

 ## License